Information-Theoretic Grid Topology Reconstruction using Low-Precision Smart Meter Data: Introduction

 \section{Introduction}

-New distributed energy resources are gaining widespread use in the electrical grids of many developed and less-economically developed countries.
-Solar and wind power plants cause daily reconfiguration in the electrical grid topology, controlled often by a vast array of digitally controlled switches.
-For the ever-changing topology of the grid, options to save energy, reduce costs and increase load stability are all very important tasks.
-The true topology of the electrical grid is often a useful tool in many simulations and control algorithms to optimize power transmission~\cite{liao2018urban}.
+The integration of distributed energy resources (DERs), such as solar and wind power plants, is driving a fundamental transformation in electrical grids worldwide.
+These variable generation sources necessitate frequent reconfiguration of grid topology, often mediated by vast arrays of digitally controlled switches.
+In this dynamic environment, accurate knowledge of the grid topology is critical for energy conservation, cost reduction, and load stability.
+Furthermore, topological data underpins the simulation and control algorithms required to optimize power transmission and distribution~\cite{liao2018urban}.

-The grid utility companies often possess outdated or mislabeled electrical grid maps~\cite{park2020learning}.
-An untrue map impairs the ability of the utility company to observe power flow and optimize power flow.
-For instance, the utility company might want to decide where to place a 500 kWh flow-battery to improve load stability.
-Knowing the topology of the grid can help the utility company optimize placement of the battery.
-Often the utility companies will have a partial topology of the electrical grid which has been confirmed~\cite{lampe2013power}, and they wish to use this partial topology to confirm whether outlying sub-sections of the grid are correctly mapped.
+Despite this need, utility companies frequently rely on outdated or mislabeled electrical grid maps~\cite{park2020learning}.
+Inaccurate topology data severely impairs a utility's ability to observe and optimize power flow.
+For example, the strategic placement of a 500 kWh flow-battery to improve load stability relies heavily on precise topological knowledge.
+In many scenarios, utilities possess only a verified partial topology~\cite{lampe2013power} and must infer the connectivity of outlying sub-sections.
+Moreover, in most operational settings utilities do not lack topology information entirely but rather possess engineering models and GIS records that become uncertain after switching events or asset replacements~\cite{park2020learning, deka2023learning}.
+While hybrid approaches that combine these engineering priors with meter data are highly practical, our work focuses on the purely data driven problem.
+By isolating the data driven component we establish an independent verification layer and a theoretical baseline for the absolute minimum data requirements needed before fusing with uncertain engineering priors.